jiaochenlu/AML-Kubernetes/docs/azap-onboard-guidance.md

 #### Use AMLARC_PRESTEP for automatically setting these environment variables

-To automatically set these environment variables, you can add the `AMLARC_PRESTEP` environment variable, which will trigger to run some scripts and functions provided by AzureML before the job running to automatically setup the cores count based on the instance type you used.
+To automatically set these environment variables mentioned above, you can just add the `AMLARC_PRESTEP` environment variable. which will run some scripts and AzureML-provided functions before the job running, to automatically setup the cores count based on the instance type you used.

 ```bash
 "environmentVariables": {"AMLARC_RESTEP": "export MKL_NUM_THREADS=` get_cores ` NUMEXPR_NUM_THREADS=` get_cores ` OMP_NUM_THREADS=` get_cores `"}